VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v66
+## Changed in v67

-* Show information on the tooltips for the bountiful versions of delves as well (oops, thanks Numy for pointing this out)
+* Added quests for this week's world boss Kordac
-* Hide weave-rat caches before you choose the Weaver
+* Hallowfall: fixed typo on Surveyor's Box questid